magnitis/web-scrapy/README.md

 # Web Scrapy

 A tool for scraping the Web.

+## Instructions

 Currently under development.